mratsim/Arraymancer/README.md

 I however recommend installing Nim in your user profile via [``choosenim``](https://github.com/dom96/choosenim).
 Once choosenim installed Nim, you can `nimble install arraymancer` which will pull the latest arraymancer release and all its dependencies.

 To install Arraymancer development version you can use `nimble install arraymancer@#head`.

+Arraymancer requires a BLAS and Lapack library.

+- On Windows you can get OpenBLAS and Lapack for Windows.
+- On MacOS, Apple Accelerate should provides those by default.
+- On Linux, you can downlod libopenblas and liblapack through your package manager.

 ## Full documentation